danieljwonder/nostr-for-wp/readme.txt

 * **Kind 1 (Notes)**: Short text notes using the custom "Notes" post type
 * **Kind 30023 (Long-form)**: Standard WordPress posts with full content, metadata, and tags

+**Roadmap:**

+* Follow Button to Grow Your Nostr Audience on Your Site
+* Zap support for bitcoin donations over Lightning
+* NIP-01 syncing Nostr Profile Data with WordPress profiles
+* NIP-05 Support for User and Domain Linking
+* Deeper integration with NIP 65 for relay management
+* NIP-51 Support for Link List Pages
+* Integrated Nostr Profile Statistics and Analytics

 **Requirements:**